wp-plugins/wp-jquery-lightbox/readme.txt

 == Changelog ==

 = 1.2.2 (2011-04-14) =
-* Now uses WordPress bundled jQuery instead of forcing the Google CDN.
-Sorry about that.
+* Use WordPress bundled jQuery instead of forcing the Google CDN
+* Fixed the settings link on the Plugins page

 = 1.2.1 (2010-10-24) =
 * [Use only caption if title is identical](http://wordpress.org/support/topic/plugin-wp-jquery-lightbox-title-captions-bug-found-solved-and-fix-proposed?replies=8#post-1748874)